rtyler/brokenco.de/_posts/2013-12-03-scratchiest-neckbeard-freebsd-x200.md

-The most unfortunate aspect of this development means that I'm probably stuck on my X200 for another couple years, or at least until somebody else does the foot work to make sure later generation Thinkpad's are covered by FreeBSD's sparse laptop support.
+The most unfortunate aspect of this development means that I'm probably stuck on my X200 for another couple years, or at least until somebody else does the foot work to make sure later generation Thinkpads are covered by FreeBSD's sparse laptop support.